Dulma-mora/ML-Project/README.md

 print("SVM test accuracy:", test_acc)
 ```

-Here we are verifying the value of `decision_function` (the SVM scores) in correspondence of the support vectors
+Here we are verifying the value of `decision_function` (the SVM scores) in correspondence with the support vectors

 ```
 model_svm.support_vectors_